 Renard Coffee Shop

-Renard Coffee Shop is located at Telliskivi 62, 10412 Tallinn, Estonia.
+Renard Coffee Shop was located at Telliskivi 62, 10412 Tallinn, Estonia.
 It is now permanently closed.

 Cafe Maiasmokk is the perfect spot to take a break during a day of Old Town Tallinn sightseeing.
 Not only is the cafe located in the middle of the historic area, but it has its own history dating back to its opening in 1864.
 Since Maiasmokk translates to Sweet Tooth, it’s no surprise that the Maiasmokk offers a full selection of desserts to go with a full coffee and hot chocolate menu.